New MG3 Feature: Dynamic viewMappings

 Inevitably, a customer will offer to pony up cash to have a view things change.
 On the service / controller side, MG3 has you covered by allowing ColdSpring-based definition of services and controllers, allowing you to use ColdSpring "overriding" to one-off services and controllers.

 For views, however, things were tricky.
-To support this case, the concept of "dynamic viewMappings" is being developed (actually, I just need to commit to SVN!).
+To support this case, the concept of "dynamic viewMappings" is implemented.

 Model-Glue crawls an array of "view mappings" looking for your application's views: it's defined in your app's Coldspring.xml file.